Easy potato pancakes are perfect for breakfast, lunch, or as a side. They have crispy golden edges and a cheesy center!

-We love pancakes, but have you ever tried Potato Pancakes?
+We love pancakes, but have you ever tried potato pancakes?

 Potato pancakes are such a delicious way to use up leftover mashed potatoes.
 They have fluffy centers, golden edges, and a little cheese for extra flavor.
-They’re great as a side dish instead of mashed potatoes or baked potatoes – but I also love them for breakfast instead of making hash browns.

 We’ve always loved mashed potatoes and rarely have leftovers, but with this recipe we are sure to try and have some saved so we can make these mashed potato pancakes the next morning.